Heinrich Zemo: Fictional character biography

-To that end, Heinrich formed the original Masters of Evil to serve as a villainous counterpart to the Avengers; the other founding members included the villainous Black Knight, the Melter, and the Radioactive Man who were gathered by his pilot.
+To that end, Zemo formed the original Masters of Evil to serve as a villainous counterpart to the Avengers; the other founding members included the Black Knight, the Melter, and the Radioactive Man who were gathered by his pilot.
 He tried to have Adhesive X spread over New York, but the Teen Brigade seized Zemo's pilot, preventing him from speaking, then tied him up to stop him causing trouble.
 They switched the adhesive with remover made by Paste-Pot Pete.
 Zemo used his sceptre's hypno-ray on the Teen Brigade, placing them under his control.
 He then battled Captain America using combat skills he had gained, but Captain America began to beat him.
 The pilot freed himself from his bonds and shot at Captain America from behind.
 Captain America heard the sound and dodged the bullet, though his skull was grazed.
 Giant-Man was able to stop the pilot from killing Captain America, thus capturing him.
 Zemo was tricked into opening a container of tear gas while in his helicopter during his escape back to South America.
-He is later joined by the Enchantress and the Executioner, who had been exiled to Earth from Asgard by Odin.
+He is later joined by the Enchantress and the Executioner, who Odin exiled to Earth.
 The Enchantress hypnotized Thor into attacking the Avengers, while the Executioner had disguised himself as a former ally of Zemo and lured Captain America to South America to fight Zemo.
 Iron Man broke Thor out of this trance and the Masters of Evil were sent to another dimension by Thor.
-Zemo later turned Simon Williams into the superstrong Wonder Man with his ionic ray, and said that Wonder Man would die within a week unless given an antidote which Zemo possessed.
+Zemo later turned Simon Williams into Wonder Man with his ionic ray, and said that Wonder Man would die within a week unless given an antidote which Zemo possessed.
 Wonder Man was able to capture the Wasp and led the group into a trap where they were defeated.
 Wonder Man, however, sacrificed himself to save the Avengers.

-In his final battle with Captain America, Zemo lured the Captain to his jungle fortress by kidnapping Avengers ally Rick Jones using an attractor ray.
+In his final battle with Captain America, Zemo lured the Captain to his jungle fortress by kidnapping Rick Jones using an attractor ray.
 His Masters of Evil were broken out of prison and attacked the Avengers, forcing Captain America to go on alone.
 Zemo raised a glass cage containing Rick out of the ground as Captain America fired at his men, hoping Captain America would kill Rick, but the gunfire only broke open the cage.
 Zemo tried attacking with his men, but Captain America was able to use a rockslide caused by his shield to block them.
 In the ensuing battle, Captain America used his shield to deflect the sun's rays and cause Zemo to shoot blindly.
 His ray gun's shot hit a rock, starting an avalanche that killed him, and Captain America felt that Bucky's death had finally been avenged.

-During Hercules' journey to the Underworld, Heinrich was seen in Erebus, gambling for his resurrection.
-He was later seen as a member of Pluto's jury at Zeus' trial.
+Zemo has largely remained dead since.
+However, he has appeared as a spirit and was temporarily resurrected as a member of the Legion of the Unliving.
+During Hercules' journey to the Underworld, Zemo is seen in Erebus, gambling to be resurrected.
+He is later seen as a member of Pluto's jury at Zeus' trial.